 The Nursing Simulation Coordinator is responsible for facilitating simulation scenarios; assisting with developing and improving simulations for the SON undergraduate and graduate programs; providing input on simulation curriculum development; and coordination and oversite for all skills lab/simulation activities in the School.
 The coordinator will support simulation activities directly related to the graduate programs and provide oversight for the undergraduate Simulation Operations Specialist whose primary role is to support undergraduate simulation.
-The technology management for this position will include support of clinical nursing simulation systems, including high-fidelity mannequins, cameras and camera coordinator and servers.
-The also provides support troubleshooting technology/equipment and coordinates vendor assistance for both undergraduate and graduate programs when needed.
+The technology management for this position will include support of clinical nursing simulation systems, including high-didelity mannequins, cameras and camera servers.
+The coordinator also provides support and troubleshooting for simulation technology/equipment and coordinates vendor assistance for both undergraduate and graduate programs when needed.
 This person works closely with the Nursing Simulation Program Coordinator.